Jimmy Lin: Early life

 Lin was born in Taipei on 15 October 1974.
 He was the second child in a family of five children.
 Lin graduated from Zhong Xiao Primary School and Huai Sheng Secondary School.
 At the age of 16, while he was studying Drama and Photography in Hua Gang, Lin was discovered during a performance in school.
 During this time, he was the star of the campus.
 At first, Lin declined his first manager's offer to enter the entertainment industry but later took up the offer.
 In 1992, at the age of 17, he became a superstar overnight following the release of his debut album, Not Every Love Song Has Fond Memories (不是每個戀曲都有美好回憶).
 Lin's sweeping fame across Asia gained him the nickname "Little Whirlwind".

-He was also known as one of the "Little Four Heavenly Kings"（四小天王）in Taiwan.
+He was also known as one of the "Little Four Heavenly Kings" (四小天王) in Taiwan.
 Lin became the youngest singer ever to hold a concert at the Hong Kong Coliseum (香港紅館), being only 18 years old at the time.
 Lin went on to record and release thirteen more albums, including special editions and compilations, and has since filmed many movies and series, as well as endorsed many products.
 Throughout his singing career, he also received many awards for his hit songs and albums.

 Lin enjoyed great popularity until 1994, when he had to serve compulsory military service.
 Despite knowing it would affect his career tremendously, Lin did not seek special treatment from the government.
-In October that year, he entered the military like any other ordinary male of his age.
-Despite his fame, Lin did not have an easy life in the military.
-In a 2005 talk show, he revealed that in addition to the arduous training, Lin was bullied by seniors, and was expected to perform better than other soldiers.
-Although he did not expect star treatment, Lin was shocked to be treated badly for being a celebrity.
-In spite of all these, Lin performed well as a soldier, and received awards for excellent performance.
-He served primarily in the entertainment section of the military.
-After 2 years in the military, Lin returned to acting and singing in 1996.
+In October 1994, he entered service.
+In a 2005 talk show, he revealed that in addition to the arduous training, Lin was bullied by seniors, and was expected to perform better than other soldiers due to his fame.
+Lin also mentioned that one of the causes for this treatment was his status as a celebrity.
+During his service he served primarily in the entertainment section of the military and was discharged after two years in the military where he returned to acting and singing.